google/timesketch/k8s/timesketch/README.md

 To pull the Timesketch chart locally:

-  helm pull timesketch --repo https://timesketch-charts.storage.googleapis.com
+  helm pull timesketch --repo https://timesketch-charts.storage.googleapis.com --untar

 To install the Timesketch chart from a local repo: